ArunKumarMohanta/LinearEquationSolver-with-GUI/README.md

 ### How to Use:

-1. Install the APK file provided in the `AndroidApp` folder: [LinearEquationSolver.apk](./LinearEquationSolver.apk).
+1. Install the APK file : [LinearEquationSolver.apk](./LinearEquationSolver.apk).
 2. Launch the app on your Android device and input the equations to get solutions.

 ---